 If you wish to ask that a member of the Hartford Seminary faculty speak at your program, contact Susan Schoenberger, director of communications, at email@example.com or 860-509-9519.
 Faculty profiles are available at: http://www.hartsem.edu/faculty.

 Kemal Argon, Ph.D.
-(Arab and Islamic Studies, Exeter University / Hartford Seminary), Adjunct Instructor, Hartford Seminary
+(Arab and Islamic Studies, University of Exeter / Hartford Seminary), Adjunct Instructor, Hartford Seminary

 Areas of expertise: Islam and Christian-Muslim relations, Islam in the modern world, Interreligious dialogue, Islamism in Pakistan, Islamic Mysticism/Sufism